LucaFranceschini/RML/README.md

 ## Step #1: Specification
 The specification is written in RML and compiled to Prolog.

-In order to build the compiler you need the [Gradle build tool](https://gradle.org/).
 The compiler is written in ANTLR, Java and Kotlin.

 To build the compiler, `cd` into `compiler` and type: